fdiaspro/stat_network/README.md

 ide netbeans with c++ plugins

-specific: TCP/IP traffic, we will give
+requiements: TCP/IP traffic, we will produce

   1) Number of Packets by card
   2) Volume of Packets by card